valoni/arduino_esp32_himem/README.md

 # arduino_esp32_himem

-ESP32 รุ่น WROOM32 เป็น ESP32 รุ่นที่สนับสนุน RAM ภายนอก (PSRAM/ SPI RAM)
+The ESP32 version WROOM32 is an ESP32 version that supports external RAM (PSRAM / SPI RAM).
-สำหรับ ArduinoIDE ปกติจะสามารถเข้าถึง ได้เพียง 4MB แรกเท่านั้น
-แม้ตัว RAM ภายนอกบางรุ่นได้ต่อไว้ถึง 8MB ก็ตาม
+For ArduinoIDE, normally can access only the first 4MB Although some external RAM can be connected up to 8MB

-การเข้าถึงคำสั่ง 4MB ส่วนบน (ESP32 HIMEM) สำหรับบน Arduino จะยังไม่สามารถเข้าถึงได้
+Access to the top 4MB command (ESP32 HIMEM) for on the Arduino will not yet be accessible.

-เช่น
-คำสั่ง esp_himem_get_phys_size();
---> คำสั่งสำหรับแสดงขนาด พื้นที่ PSRAM ส่วน HIMEM ที่เกินจาก 4MB แรก

-คำสั่ง esp_himem_get_free_size();
---> คำสั่งสำหรับแสดงขนาดพื้นที่ส่วน PSRAM ส่วน HIMEM ที่จะสามารถจองพื้นที่ได้

-ฯลฯ
-บน Arduino จะไม่สามารถเรียกใช้งานได้
-ตลอดจนคำสั่งจองพื้นที่เม็มในส่วนบนนี้

-เพื่อการนำ RAM ภายนอกมาใช้งานได้มากขึ้น
+such as
+Esp_himem_get_phys_size () command;
+-> command to display the HIMEM PSRAM area in excess of the first 4MB

+Esp_himem_get_free_size () command;
+-> command to display the area of the PSRAM area, the HIMEM area that can be reserved

+Etc.
+On Arduino, will not be able to run
+As well as the order to reserve the Mem area in the upper section

+For more external RAM usage
-source code ใน repository นี้
+source code in this repository
-จะเป็นตัวเสริมที่ทำให้ Arduino-ESP32 สามารถเข้าถึงคำสั่งจัดการ 4MB ส่วนบน ของ PSRAM ได้ด้วย
+Will be a supplement that makes Arduino-ESP32 Can access the top 4MB management command of PSRAM too

 __Usage__